//this is the mailchimp popup form //ShareThis code for sharing images

 10. Use ATS Software to Shortlist Applicants

-Apart from AI that screens resumes and CVs, you can also use ATS software to shortlist applicants who have passed the screening process.
+Apart from AI that screens resumes and CVs, you can also use and Applicant Tracking System (ATS) to shortlist applicants who have passed the screening process.
 This tool removes personal opinions and biases and gives you all the relevant information suited for the job description.
 It also gives you a diverse candidate pool with a lot to offer to the table.

 11. Diversify Your Talent Pipelines